extkljajicm/grafana-catalyst-datasource/README.md

 ## Local Grafana (Docker)

-A `docker-compose.yaml` is included for a quick, local test instance with the plugin mounted.
+A `docker-compose.yaml` is included to run a local Grafana with the plugin.

-Common commands:

 ```bash
 # rebuild containers when UI or backend changes